Pepelespooder/Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-/README.md

 I have Done nothing other than remove the Outdated line that calls The esquire Title that links the Viking Royalty To Fur beds.
 Seems to be Removed from the game so it Fails to apply the patch because of that .

 I Own Absolutely Nothing Of this Code and Simply Only modified to help, this is not for monetary gain.
-Do with it as your will.
+All code is the Intellectual right of Oskar Potcki and in no way shape or form do I claim ownership